fieldtrip/website/development/project/testing_ft_vs_mne.md

     mne_browse_raw

 File...
 Open evoked Selection: phanotmas-ave.fif

-To se
+To set:

 Adjust...
 Full view layout...
 CTF-151

 Windows..
 Show averages (If amplitude is to big: Adjust...
 Scales...
 Scale magnification for averages: 0.1)

-To look at how many trial
+To look at how many trials:

 Windows...
 Manage averages...
 (It should be N=1)

 ### Noise-covariance matrix estimation